 As discussed before if data files are corrupt or missing you may encounter different blue screen errors on Windows 10.
 And You may need to fix the corrupted system files problem on Windows to fix this blue screen of death error.
 Run the system file checker utility that finds out the protected files are overwritten by incorrect files, it will extract the correct system file from the system file backup (namely dllcache) and replace the incorrect file.

 - Now type sfc /scannow and hit enter.

-- This will start to scan your system for all its important system files and replace where necessary.
+- This will start to scan your system for all its important system files and replace them where necessary.
 Wait until sfc 100% complete the scan and repair system files.
 Restart your computer and check if your computer works smoothly.

 Check Device Software Compatibility Issues

 Another most common reason behind many BSOD errors including the kernel security check failure is a corrupt or incompatible driver.
 Incompatibility is most likely to occur if you have recently upgraded your OS to Windows 10.
 Drivers may also become corrupt without any obvious reason.

 To check if the error is caused by a faulty drive, run an automatic driver update or manually update the drivers to the latest available versions.
 Install the latest drivers for any newly installed hardware device.
 If no new hardware has been installed, make sure you have the latest drivers for the below devices.